 Gordon's School students went head to head with the Royal Alexandra and Albert School and the Duke of York’s Royal Military School in the SBF Public Speaking Competition 2018.

-This was a hotly contested competition involving 2 rounds of speeches, one prepared and rehearsed and one on a topic completely unseen until 15 minutes before giving the speech- a real challenge of exceptional academic skills such as organisation, logic, ethos and pathos.
+This was a hotly contested competition involving two rounds of speeches, one prepared and rehearsed and one on a topic completely unseen until 15 minutes before giving the speech- a real challenge of exceptional academic skills such as organisation, logic, ethos and pathos.
 This was also a real test of character skills as standing up in front of an audience and delivering a speech is no easy task and shows diligence and enthusiasm.

 Topics from Gordon’s students included ‘is Trump really a bad thing?’, ‘The value of pickles’ and ‘a controversial take on feminism’.

 In addition to this we also had a team enter into the formal competition.
-This was where a team of 3 presented a speech whilst engaging in clear protocol and courtesy.
+This was where a team of three presented a speech whilst engaging in clear protocol and courtesy.
 The topic was on ‘What is love?’ (not the 90s dance classic).

 Best Chairperson: S O’Smotherly (Duke of York’s)